NojusM/Map-using-Vue/README.md

 Plan :

-- This task shouldn't be that difficult, as it should barely involve Vue.
+- This task shouldn't be that difficult, as it should barely involve Vue

 What i done :

 - First, I displayed a single static marker on the map and showed its coordinates in the sidebar.
 Had to play with Typescript a bit as Leaflet has and takes different coordinate types
+- Next, I implemented the ability to drag markers on the map, which turned out to be quite simple
+- Instead of limiting users to just two markers, I allowed them to create as many markers as they wanted.
+To achieve this, I created an array to hold the markers and dynamically displayed them on the map
+- After working on the sidebar, where the markers are controlled, I updated the marker icons on the map to differentiate them visually

 ## Display marker coordinates

 Plan :

-- This task also shouldn't be that difficult for same reasons.
+- This task also shouldn't be that difficult for same reasons

 What i done :

+- Initially, I displayed the entire coordinate array, but then I improved it by extracting and formatting the coordinates
+- After that, I added functionality to add, delete, and select markers.
+It was hard to indicate which marker was selected, so I worked on updating the CSS to provide visual feedback for the selected marker
+- And i was done with the main concept of the project!

 ## Add extra features

-- Show distance between markers
+### Done

 - Remove markers
 - Move markers
 - Add sidebar

+### Todo

+- Show distance between markers
 - Let user input coordinates
 - Add geo look up (translate coordinates to location)